Breast Cancer Reconstruction in San Diego Restoring Wholeness, Confidence, and Hope

 Tissue Expanders and Implants

 The process of recreating a breast with tissue expanders and implants occurs over a period of six months.
 This method is ideal for women who do not have sufficient tissue to use for the flap method.
+Breast reconstruction with tissue expanders and implants can start at the same time as a mastectomy or years down the line.
+During this procedure:

 1. A tissue expander is placed in the breast area.